Joechen9071/MedicalPass/README.md

 # MedicalPass
  MedicalPass Blockchain based medical record system it aimed to create environment where anyone can allowed to view their own health status.

+One of current problems exist within the medical system is that a patient that is lack of self-awareness of their own medical condition, or not aware of themselves completely.
+Reason to this problem is the facility does not distribute a patient's medical history to himself/herself in a direct way.
+Patients can still get that information through a clinic or hospital, but it’s time consuming and inconvenient.
+One solution to this problem is to use DLT technology to manage medical records.
+Every time when the patient pays a visit to the clinic or hospital, getting prescripted by the doctor, even doing lab work.
+It will be recorded.
+Following 3 types will be in the focus the application:
+1. Patient
+2. Doctor
+3. Lab
+Since every medical activity will be recorded.
+Not just facilities can easily access patient’s information, but also patients will access to his/her condition in a convenient way as well.

 ### MedicalPass Smart Contract